cccbr/runningatower/content/docs/120-ropes/index.md

 ### Ordering new ropes

-As the details of towers may vary, we would advise discussing your needs with a Rope Maker.
+As the details of towers may vary, we advise discussing your needs with a Rope Maker.
 Also consider consulting a Rope Maker if you have inherited a rope that needs replacing: if you don’t know the history, the old rope may not have optimum dimensions.

 ## Spiders